symblai/symbl-docs/docs/streamingapi/reference/reference.md

 ---

-Symbl's Streaming API is based on WebSocket protocol and can be used for real-time use-cases where both the audio and its results from Symbl's back-end need to be available in real-time.
+Symbl's Streaming API is based on the WebSocket protocol and can be used for real-time use-cases where both the audio and its results need to be available in real-time.

 :::info
 Currently, Streaming API is supported in English language.
 The support for Spanish language is also available in the Labs environment.